Building blocks of Power BI

 Here are the basic building blocks in Power BI:

 A visualization (sometimes also referred to as a visual) is a visual representation of data, like a chart, a color-coded map, or other interesting things you can create to represent your data visually.
 Power BI has all sorts of visualization types, and more are coming all the time.
-The following image shows a collection of different visualizations that were created in the Power BI service.
+The following image shows a collection of different visualizations that were created in Power BI.

 Visualizations can be simple, like a single number that represents something significant, or they can be visually complex, like a gradient-colored map that shows voter sentiment about a certain social issue or concern.
 The goal of a visual is to present data in a way that provides context and insights, both of which would probably be difficult to discern from a raw table of numbers or text.